MANAGING THE HUMAN RESOURCE

 142 SOFT SKILLS

 potential impact if the risk is realized.
 Eliminate the risk if possible.
 If the risk cannot be eliminated, allocate risk to the entity most able to control that risk.
 To the extent a risk cannot be eliminated or allocated, acquire protection from financial ramifications.
-Determine and implement mitigations for and side effects associated with risks that cannot be eliminated or allocated.
+Determine and implement mitigations for consequences and side effects associated with risks that cannot be eliminated or allocated.
 Monitor ongoing risks to determine whether the risk management plan is effective.

 Risk management begins with the estimator during the pre-bid process.
 It continues during project planning by the project manager.
 The supervisor continues risk management throughout project execution.
 Risk management for the supervisor ends only with the end of field operations on the project, although risk management by other company employees may be required well beyond the completion of field operations on the project.